-I’m interested in the stories that define us and capture a moment in time.
-I'm fascinated by physical expressions, interactive immersive experiences, in architecting movement in space, and in creating a medium that engages and transcends an audience.
+" I’m interested in the stories that define us.
+I'm fascinated by physical expressions, interactive or immersive experiences, in architecting movement in space, and in creating a medium that engages and transcends an audience.
+I like to see work that makes me feel transported and engaged.
+I like watching productions that sit with me days later, art that makes me think and question - that's the kind of work I like to make.

 For me the arts act as a mirror for life and society, a way to bring people together, to reflect, to feel and to experience something together "